 We recommend that a formal analysis, by funding source, be performed, reviewed and approved on a regular basis, inclusive of appropriate documentation.
-This improved oversight and rigor will help to record and report transactions on a more timely basis
+The reviews should ensure that grant revenues and related expenses are accurately recorded and are recognized within the appropriate fiscal year.